elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 See 6.1.4 above.

-**Is it okay for the workers to share the same `path.data` directory?**

-Still need plugin devs to confirm whether there are any plugins writing to these files, which could cause concurrency issues.
-Reporting is the main question here.

-**Is using the same `server.uuid` in each worker going to cause problems?**

-Still need plugin devs to confirm whether this might be an issue, but so far we have no known cases where this would pose problems.

 # 12. Resolved questions

 **How do we handle http requests that need to be served by a specific process?**